Wild Walking UK is all about sharing the adventure and freedom of long-distance walking and wild camping in the UK, both with and without children.

 I class myself as a lightweight hiker rather than ultralight.
 My winter base weight is around 10kgs (22lbs) and in summer it’s often around 7 or 8kgs (17lbs).
 But I have been known to do weekend walks with just a 2kg (5lbs) waist pack in extremely good weather.
 I haven’t always gone for the lightest weight items, as I want comfort in the hills too.

 I love the freedom and challenge of the hills with nothing booked.
 Usually camping wild, this means I can change my walk to suit the weather, family demands, my mood, or even the quality of the pubs!
 (I know I said low cost, but I see it as my contribution to the local economy…)

 I particularly enjoy the sense of purpose in long-distance walks.
 My favourites include the Cape Wrath trail and the TGO Challenge.
 I walked these alone, which for me is the least stressful way.
 I find I can shut off from the outside world completely – no more bills and politics!
-My latest challenge was walking alone from Land’s End to John O’Groats, to see if it’s possible to wild camp every night.
+My latest challenge was walking 1200 miles from Land’s End to John O’Groats via Snowdon, Scafell Pike and Ben Nevis.
+I wanted to see if it’s possible to walk the whole length this country, wild camping every night.

 Walking with children

 I’ve found that the same walk with my family can be a completely different experience.
 My children find fun in things I had barely noticed – hide and seek in the heather, playing in a mountain stream or the thrill of walking in the dark.
 As a family, we’ve completed Wainwright’s Coast to Coast, the Pennine Way, the Cumbria Way and the Weavers’ Way.
 All of these walks included at least two children under 10!